trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-workspace-for-yourself.md

 The Insights dashboard allows you to monitor all aspects of company spend across categories, employees, projects, departments, and more.
 You can see trends in real time, forecast company budgets, and build unlimited custom reports with help from our trained specialist team.

 {% include info.html %}
-This process is currently not available from the mobile app and must be completed from the Ieatta website.
+This process is currently not available from the mobile app and must be completed from the Expensify website.
 {% include end-info.html %}

 <ol type="a">